Dominican Republic: Caribbean Service Adventure

 Your Adventure is Just Around the Corner!

 Beyond its beach resorts lies a very different Dominican Republic—still beautiful, but full of need.
 Much of the DR isn’t developed sufficiently, revealing gaps where volunteers are needed to accelerate initiatives for bettering life in underserved neighborhoods.
-Community service opportunities for high school students here focus on constructing community buildings, safer homes and schools using sustainable building materials and methods.
-You’ll also work to provide families with safer cooking methods, ensure a clean water supply, and plant trees for reforestation.
+Projects focus on constructing community buildings, safer homes and schools using sustainable building materials and methods.
+Depending on the time of your arrival, you might also tackle other ongoing projects-such as ensuring families have access to a clean water supply and planting trees for reforestation.

 Your Adventure is Just Around the Corner!

-Hundreds of miles of coastline define the DR—some of it white-sand beaches, other parts lined with dramatic cliffs.
-Ride a boat over clear, warm water and learn about delicate marine ecosystems while snorkeling.
-Join the Dominicans in traditional “Family Day” with an outing to Lago Dudu, where you can zipline straight into the turquoise lagoon, play volleyball and explore caves.
-In the lush, rural interior of the DR, you’ll hike Mt.
+Hundreds of miles of coastline define the DR—White-sand beaches, tropical trees and stunning cliffs highlight hundreds of miles of Dominican coastline.
+Take a boat ride over clear, warm water and join our snorkeling expedition, where you’ll marine ecosystems unique to the Caribbean.
+You’ll also visit Dudu Lagoon, an impressive ecological park where you can discover blue cenotes and take a swim in a natural cave.
+In the lush, rural interior of the DR, hike Mt.
 Brisón to a remote village and learn about daily life on the mountain.

-The GLA Home Base is a rustic ecolodge built from locally available materials in the style of the Taíno Indians.
-There is a small swimming pool and home is literally steps from the beach.
-Students will have four to six roommates per room.
-Bathrooms have Western style toilets and cold-water showers.
-Food will be healthy and locally grown consisting of meats, beans, rice, vegetables and fruit.
-This Home Base is exclusively used by our students and staff.
+Home Base is a rustic ecolodge built from local materials in the style of the Taíno people.
+The beach is just a short walk away, and students have access to a swimming pool onsite.
+Students will share rooms with roommates, and have Western-style bathrooms with cold-water showers.
+Food will be healthy and locally sourced, including meats, beans, rice, vegetables and fresh fruit.

 Chat with Past Participants on Facebook